 MUSE 214.
 MIDDLE LEVEL MUSIC PEDAGOGY.
 A study of music methods, pedagogy, materials, and applications for the middle level (grades 5-8) music teacher.
 Directed field experience in the middle level schools is required.
-Spring semester only, two hours.

 MUSE 313.
 SECONDARY CHORAL AND GENERAL MUSIC PEDAGOGY.
 A study of music methods, pedagogy, materials, and applications for the secondary (grades 9-12) general and vocal music teacher.
 Directed field experience in the secondary choral classroom/school is required.